nextstrain/nextstrain.org/docs/api-restful.rst

 :doc:`previous analyses <docs:guides/snapshots>` documentation for more
 information.
 Revisions for datasets and narratives may also be supported via other mechanisms in the future.

+Revisions of pathogen repository resources are explicitly versioned.
+Versions are specified in the URL path.
+The versioning model supports both named versions (e.g. ``1.2.3``, ``v42``, ``main``) which might resolve differently at different times (i.e. are mutable) and revision ids (e.g.
+``abadcafefeedfacebadc0ffee0ddf00ddeadd00d``) which won't (i.e. are immutable
+content-addressed versions).
+Currently these closely reflect our use of Git for storage and distribution—Git refs (tags, branches) are named versions and commit ids (SHAs) are revisions—but we may manage versions with the same properties outside of Git in the future.

 Methods